ouoholly/mybookmark/README.md

 # Why I Did This

-To organize my messy bookmarked urls.
+To organize and centralize my messy bookmarked urls.

-In order to enable myself to make additions/deletions/updates on my bookmarked items conveniently no matter whether I'm using a mobile or desktop, I chose to **store the data in Google spreadsheet**.
-For display, output the data as json and fetch to html.
+In order to enable myself to make additions/deletions/updates on my bookmarked items conveniently no matter whether I'm using a mobile or desktop, decided to **store the data in Google spreadsheet**.
+Output the data as json and fetch them in html.

-In order to enable myself to find what I want quickly, **tag filtering**, **keywords searching** and **thumbnails previewing** features are created.
-Fully customizable and personalized according to your own classification logic and way.
+**Tag filtering**, **keywords searching** and **thumbnails previewing** features are created.
+Fully customizable and personalized in line with your own classification logic and way.

 # Inspiration